Skip to main content

 import { Kanban, Toolbar } from '@dhx/trial-kanban';

-Set containers and initialize the Kanban with Toolbar
+Set up containers and initialize Kanban

 import { Kanban, Toolbar } from '@dhx/trial-kanban';